 The results of this assessment should be reviewed by Fisheries and Oceans Canada and by an independent third-party expert or experts, and the revised predictions and review comments discussed at a forum to include participation by Aboriginal groups and stakeholders, in order to provide advice to Fisheries and Oceans Canada on next steps.

-The Government of Canada agrees with the intent of this recommendation and notes it is directed to Fisheries and Oceans Canada.
+The Government of Newfoundland and Labrador notes this recommendation is directed to Fisheries and Oceans Canada and Nalcor.